paynl/bancontact-sdk/README.md

 ```

 ### Authenticate
-Now show a form to the user, you need the folowing data
+Now show a form to the user, you need the following data
 - cardHolder
 - cardNumber
 - expireYear (length = 4)